-The upcoming Porsche Mission E will be looking to revolutionize the German automaker’s lineup in an even more radical way than the Cayenne did some 15 years ago.
+The upcoming Porsche all-electric sedan will be looking to revolutionize the German automaker’s lineup in an even more radical way than the Cayenne did some 15 years ago.
 Every carmaker worth its salt is knee-deep in electric vehicle development these days, and Porsche is no exception.
-Despite being in development for some time now, the Mission E’s appearance in 2019 is still uncertain.
+Despite being in development for some time now, the production-ready model’s appearance in 2019 is still uncertain.
 However, since the Germans have already started taking deposits for it, the future of all-electric performance shouldn’t be that far away.
-Moreover, since they still haven’t disclosed the Mission E’s full pricing, deposits in question are actually refundable if a buyer doesn’t agree with the final price.
+Moreover, since they still haven’t disclosed the car’s full pricing, deposits in question are actually refundable if a buyer doesn’t agree with the final price.
 It’s expected that Porsche will offer three different sets of Mission E tunes starting from around $75,000 prior to incentives, which would put them right in the Tesla Model S range – a smart move if they plan to be truly competitive.

-Speaking of performance, the 2019 Porsche Mission E will be available with either 402 hp, 536 hp, or 670 hp.
+Speaking of performance, the Mission E – or Taycan as it’s recently been revealed the searing-hot electric vehicle will be called – will be available with either 402 hp, 536 hp, or 670 hp.
 It should also offer between 200 and 300 miles of range depending on how heavy the driver’s foot is.
 The biggest advantage of – soon to be – the most advanced Porsche to date, is its express charging time.
-The Germans are already implementing superchargers of their own which will use no fewer than 800 volts.
+The Germans are already implementing superchargers of their own which will use no fewer than 800 volts or 350 kilowatts.
 This, in turn, should reduce charging time to around 20 minutes or so.
 Take that Tesla!
 The question is, how much time will Porsche need to build this infrastructure?
 Probably years, but at least things are heading in the right direction.

 While the Porsche Boxter Spyder is here to rejuvenate the 718 lineup, remaining models are now beginning to show their age.
 Considering how the previous generation (981) lasted only four years, it shouldn’t come as a surprise if the 718 follows in its predecessor’s footsteps.
 In that regard, the 2019 or 2020 Porsche Boxters and Caymans might be the last of their kind.
 Even if that doesn’t happen, the changes are still imminent.
 At this point, though, the exact changes are still unknown.
 The only thing that’s certain is that the next-gen Boxter/Cayman won’t differ from the current unit’s design.